Target Exam

 Explanation:

-The correct answer is Option (4) -Both Assertion (A) and Reasoning are false (F ).
+The correct answer is Option (4) -Assertion (A) is false but Reason (R) is true.

 Gregor Mendel, conducted hybridisation experiments on garden peas for seven years (1856-1863) and proposed the laws of inheritance in living organisms.
 His experiments had a large sampling size, which gave greater credibility to the data that he collected.